-5.7 Final Scores - Regardless of regular season postponed games, the date of November 2, 2017 MUST BE THE FINAL DATE TO COUNT for the tournament.
-All games played after the entry form has been submitted, must be completed and scores reported via the password-protected online eligibility center prior to 10:00 p.m.
-Thursday, November 2, 2017.
+5.7 Final Scores - Regardless of regular season postponed games, the date of November 5, 2020 MUST BE THE FINAL DATE TO COUNT for the tournament.

-6.0 OFFICIALS
+OFFICIALS 6.0

-6.1 Coaches may submit via the password-protected online eligibility center or the submit scores/forms option under the CIAC for coaches menu at ciacsports.com the "officials form" by Thursday, October 26, 2017, up to three (3) "non-preferred" officials may be designated.
+6.1 Coaches may submit via the password-protected online eligibility center or the submit scores/forms option under the CIAC for coaches menu at ciacsports.com the "officials form" by Thursday, October 29, 2020, up to three (3) "non-preferred" officials may be designated.
 (See 10.0 for additional information regarding officials.)